Toggle: English / Spanish

 In people with a healthy immune system, the disorder usually goes away on its own over months to years.
 But the lesions can spread before they go away.

 Individual lesions may be removed surgically.
 This is done by scraping, de-coring, freezing, or through needle electrosurgery.
 Laser treatment may also be used.
 Surgical removal of individual lesions may result in scarring.

 Molluscum contagiosum lesions may persist from a few months to a few years.
-These lesions ultimately disappear without scarring, unless there is excessive scratching, which may leave marks.
+They eventually disappear without scarring, unless there has been excessive scratching, which may leave marks.

 - Persistence, spread, or recurrence of lesions

 When to Contact a Medical Professional